IamKingWaiMark/FirebaseTS/README.md

             }
         );

+---
+**Send instructional email verification email**

 #### sendVerificaitonEmail(): void;

 Sends a instructional email to verify the email.
 This method will only work if a user is signed in.
 Will throw an error if no user is signed in.

         firebasetsAuthService.sendVerificaitonEmail();

+---
+**Check if the signed in user account is verified**

 #### isEmailVerified(): void;

-Check if the logged in user have verified his email for the account.
+Check if the signed in user have verified his email for the account.
 This method should only be called when a user is signed in.

         firebasetsAuthService.isEmailVerified();

+---
+**Check if a user is signed in**

 #### isLoggedIn(): void;

 Check if a user is signed in.

         firebasetsAuthService.isLoggedIn();

+---